MSUSAzureAccelerators/Digital-Experience-Solution-Accelerator/README.md

 ## Challenges
-* Complex operations due to the need for multiple vendors, navigating onsite logistics, and health restrictions
+* Complex operations due to the need for multiple vendors, navigating onsite logistics, and health restrictions.
-* High operating costs and up-front investments create barriers to entry and add pressure to deliver ROI
+* High operating costs and up-front investments create barriers to entry and add pressure to deliver ROI.
-* Limited data and analytics leave companies struggling to gain insights into consumer brand affinity
+* Limited data and analytics leave companies struggling to gain insights into consumer brand affinity.
-* Security for content and data is critical to maintain, and breaches are inherent risks
+* Security for content and data is critical to maintain, and breaches are inherent risks.
-* Monetization tactics can be challenging to integrate and personalize, leading to poor experiences that erode trust in the brand
+* Monetization tactics can be challenging to integrate and personalize, leading to poor experiences that erode trust in the brand.

 ## Benefits
-* Simplify operations by eliminating the need to coordinate with multiple vendors
+* **Simplify operations** by eliminating the need to coordinate with multiple vendors.
-* Reduce your carbon footprint with remote production teams and Microsoft cloud sustainability initiatives
+* **Reduce your carbon footprint** with remote production teams and Microsoft cloud sustainability initiatives.
-* Protect content and data with advanced security and privacy features from Microsoft
+* Protect content and data with **advanced security and privacy features from Microsoft**.
-* Reduce operating costs by enabling producers to work remotely
+* **Reduce operating costs** by enabling producers to work remotely.
-* Create monetization opportunities and build your customer funnel with personalized ad experiences for users
+* Create monetization opportunities and build your customer funnel with **personalized ad experiences** for users.
-* Gain valuable, timely audience insights to increase customer engagement and retention
+* Gain valuable, timely audience insights to **increase customer engagement and retention**.

 ## Architecture